How Trump Is Remaking Evangelicalism

 Evangelicalism is not going to be remade into a progressive movement in the wake of Trump.
 In 2015, Pew found that 56 percent of evangelical Protestants identify as Republican or Republican-leaning, higher than any other religious group other than Mormons.
 While a small but vocal minority of leaders have pushed to create an evangelical left, that movement is still narrow.
 Even among the generally anti-Trump elites who wrote essays for this book, not all would want that future for their faith.

 But they are pulling for change.
 Perhaps these leaders and others like them will guide the way toward a rethinking of evangelical political activism, identity, and self-understanding.
-Perhaps, in this moment of tenuous political ascendency and internal turmoil, “the call of God to white evangelicals is to stop trying to be God, to control everything and everyone, and to join the rest of humanity—beloved dust,” as Lisa Sharon Harper, a former executive at Sojourner’s, the progressive evangelical magazine, wrote.
+Perhaps, in this moment of tenuous political ascendancy and internal turmoil, “the call of God to white evangelicals is to stop trying to be God, to control everything and everyone, and to join the rest of humanity—beloved dust,” as Lisa Sharon Harper, a former executive at Sojourners, the progressive evangelical magazine, wrote.

 “I have very little interest in spending time and energy to resuscitate the corpses within white evangelicalism,” wrote van Opstal.
 “Whatever needs to die, let it die.
 We need death and resurrection.
 We need revival.”